pranitashakya/DataAnalysis_Projects/Project 8 - Story Telling with Data/README.md

 Make a presentation of your research to share with investors.
 You can use any tool you’d like to create it, but you must convert your presentation to PDF format for assessment.
 Include a link to the presentation in a markdown cell in the following format:
 Presentation: <link to cloud storage>
 ## 4. Goal
-- utilize open-source data on restaurants in LA
+- Utilize open-source data on restaurants in LA.
-- analyze on food establishments to recommend on restaurant type and the number of seats and the possibility of developing a chain
+- Analyze on food establishments to recommend on restaurant type and the   number of seats and the possibility of developing a chain.